 This course examines the history of anthropological thought since the beginning of the discipline.
 The course will specifically look at theories and theorists in anthropology using a historical perspective, demonstrating the ways that social events and cultural forces have helped shape theoretical and methodological paradigm shifts throughout the history of the discipline.
 Students will also be required to analyze ethnographies as cultural artifacts by examining the strategies anthropologists use to represent cultures and their role in fieldwork.
-Prerequisite: ANT 102, ANT 195, ANT 196; one elective (three credits, 300 level or above); junior or senior standing.
+Prerequisite: ANT 101 or ANT 202 or ANT 212.
 Offered Spring.

 ANT/ARC 479 Cr.1-2

 An opportunity to assist in the preparation and instruction of an archaeology/anthropology laboratory.
 Students will be expected to assist in preparation of course materials, demonstrate proper techniques, and evaluate student performance.
 Repeatable for credit - maximum four.
 Not applicable to the archaeology major or anthropology minor.
 (Cross-listed with ANT/ARC, may only earn credit in one department.)
 Consent of instructor.
 Pass/Fail grading.
 Offered Annually.